BoulderCounty/rcv-rla/README.md

 - [ ] 5.8.13.
 Reviewer 1 or 2 may click the "Continue" button after reviewing the comparison of the literal and processed ballots.
 This will return the tool to the Mark Ballot Imprinted ID selection page.
 - [ ] 5.8.14.
 Repeat Steps 5.8.10 thru 5.8.13 until all ballots have been marked.
 After final ballot submission, you should see a screen that reads "Thank you.
 All ballots have been marked."
 - [ ] 5.8.15.
 Click the Export Contest link, or browse to http://localhost:8887/export-contest
 - [ ] 5.8.16.
 Use the buttons near the bottom of the page to download the `mvr_output.json` and `mvr_ballots.csv` files.
-Save these (or move them after saving) to `c:\rcv-data\bccr`.
-You'll now complete the workbook and audit process.
+Save these locally on the MVR station.
+- [ ] 5.8.17.
+Rename the files you just downloaded as follows, where x should be replaced with the current MVR station ID, and y should be repalced with the total number of MVR stations in use.
+    * `mvr_output.json` should be renamed `mvr_x_of_y.json`
+    * `mvr_ballots.csv` should be renamed `mvr_ballots_x_of_y.json`
+- [ ] 5.8.18.
+Copy these files to sanitized USB media (per BCCR media sanitization processes) and transfer them to the RLA RCV processing workstation, then copying all files into the volume mount location (expected to be c:\rcv-rla\bccr\).
+Take this opportunity to sanity check file names and ensure there are no spelling mistakes, duplicates, or missing files.
+The critical files are the `mvr_x_of_y.json` files.
+- [ ] 5.8.19.
+Proceed with the Jupyter Notebook step-by-step process.
+Use of the MVR stations has concluded for now.

 <div id='id-section5.9'/>